KnBrckr/picasa-album-uploader/readme.txt

 = How do I change the button icon? =

-In the future, a theme will be allowed to override the button graphic.
+In the future, a setting will be allowed to override the button graphic.
 Right now, the only way to change the button is by replacing the file `picasa-album-uploader/images/wordpress-logo-blue.psd` in the plugin directory with the desired content.
 This is a photoshop file and a compatible image editor must be used.
 The layer containing the button image must be named "upload-button".
 The image should be no larger than 40 pixels wide by 25 pixels high with 72 dpi resolution.
 The color model used must be RGB with 8 bits/channel and should use a transparent background.
 Full details can be found at the [Picasa Button API](http://code.google.com/apis/picasa/docs/button_api.html "Picasa Button API") reference.

 = Why are Permalinks required? =